Faddeev-Jackiw and Canonical Analysis of the Jackiw-Teitelboim model written as a BF theory: Faddev-Jackiw symplectic analysis for BF theory

 where rows and columns follow the order $\phi_{i},A^{i}_{x},\lambda^{i}$.
 The symplectic matrix $f^{(1)}_{ab}$ represents a $[9\times9]$ singular matrix.
 However, as discussed above there are not more constraints; the noninvertibility of (\ref{51}) implies that there is a gauge symmetry.
 If we want to invert the symplectic matrix, we choose the following gauge fixing

-according to the [FJ] symplectic formalism, we have to introduce the gauge fixing as constraint by mean of lagrange multiplier $\sigma_{i}$.
+according to the JT symplectic formalism, we have to introduce the gauge fixing as constraint by mean of lagrange multiplier $\sigma_{i}$.
 Now, introducing this new information into (\ref{50}), leads to new symplectic Lagrangian

-thus, we identify the following set of symplectic variables $\xi{^{(2)a}}(x)=\{\phi_{i},A^{i}_{x},\lambda^{i},\sigma_{i}\}$ and the symplectic 1-forms $\mathrm{K}{^{(2)}}{_{a}}(x)=\{0,\phi_{i},\Omega^{(0)}_{i}+\sigma_{i},0\}$.
+thus, we identify the following set of symplectic variables $\xi{^{(2)a}}(x)=\{\phi_{i},A^{i}_{x},\lambda^{i},\sigma_{i}\}$ and the symplectic 1-forms $\mathrm{K}^{(2)}_{a}(x)=\{0,\phi_{i},\Omega^{(0)}_{i}+\sigma_{i},0\}$.
 Furthermore, by using these symplectic variables we find that the symplectic matrix is given by